 Bethanie Gwelup Village

 Having successfully completed expansion works at the residential and community care centre in Dryandra, PACT has again exceeded expectations at Bethanie Gwelup.
 This brand-new facility includes low care accommodation, high care facilities and the new Scarborough Church of Christ building.
+It was designed by KPA Architects.

 We won the project through a competitive tender process.